Yujin-Chen/Yujin-Chen.github.io/essays/SmartQuestion.md

 ## Conclusion

 Things that Eric Raymond has mentioned in *How To Ask Questions The Smart Way*, will help you get the help you need efficiently.
 Your post needs to show you have put in effort to find the solution and care about the problem you post.
 Try to think this yourself, Would you help a person that don't even care about himself just wait for other people to help him?
-Header is also important, it lets the others know the specific problem you having and if its something in their field then they would most likely help you.
+Header is also important, it lets the others know the specific problem you're having and if It's something in their field then they would most likely help you.
 So post post-smart question is important.